British war crimes: SM U-27

 After the Nicosian's crew arrived at Liverpool, however, the American members of the crew gave sworn testimony to the United States Consul about the massacre of U-27's crew.
 After their return to the United States, they repeated their testimony to American newspapers and before a notary public at the Imperial German Consulate in New Orleans.
 As a result, the US State Department forwarded a formal protest by the German Empire to the British Foreign Office.

 The memorandum demanded that "Captain William McBride" and the crew of HMS Baralong be court-martialed and threatened to "take the serious decision of retribution" if the massacre of U-27's crew went unprosecuted.

-Rather than admit that Lt.-Comm.
-Herbert only followed orders, the foreign secretary, Sir Edward Grey, replied through the U.S. State Department in a textbook example of diplomatic effrontery.
-He wrote, "His Majesty's Government do not think it necessary to make any reply to the suggestion that the British navy has been guilty of inhumanity, according to the latest figures available, the number of German sailors rescued from drowning, often in circumstances of great difficulty and peril, amounts to 1,150.
+Sir Edward Grey, replied through the U.S. State Department, "His Majesty's Government do not think it necessary to make any reply to the suggestion that the British navy has been guilty of inhumanity, according to the latest figures available, the number of German sailors rescued from drowning, often in circumstances of great difficulty and peril, amounts to 1,150.
 The German navy can show no such record – perhaps through want of opportunity."

-Sir Edward further argued that the alleged massacre of U-27's unarmed sailors could be grouped with the Imperial German Navy's sinking of SS Arabic, their attack on a stranded British submarine in neutral Dutch territorial waters, and their attack on the steamship Ruel.
+Sir Edward further argued that the alleged massacre of U-27's unarmed sailors could be grouped with three German attacks on unarmed sailors in the same 48 hours: the Imperial German Navy's sinking of SS Arabic, their attack on a stranded British submarine in neutral Dutch territorial waters, and their attack on the crew of the steamship Ruel after they had abandoned ship.
 In conclusion, Grey suggested that all four incidents be placed before a tribunal chaired by the United States Navy.

-The U.S. State Department also vainly protested that the American flag had been used as a false flag, as this placed American ships in danger.
-Walter Hines Page, the U.S. ambassador in London, was telegraphed by Secretary of State Robert Lansing and ordered to not ask Sir Edward Grey any questions about whether the American flag had been used in the case.
-"The fact," he was told, "is established."

-The massacre of U-27s unarmed survivors and the Royal Navy's refusal to court-martial the perpetrators led the Imperial German Navy to cease adhering to the Prize Rules and to adopt unrestricted submarine warfare.
-During the Second World War, it was cited by Admiral Karl Dönitz as a reason for the Kriegsmarine to do the same.
-A German medal was issued commemorating the victims of the masacre.
+This was rejected by German authorities.

+A German medal was issued commemorating the incident.